pallene-lang/pallene/README.md

 This custom version of Lua 5.4 doesn't have to be the same one that you will use to run the compiler itself, or to install the Luarocks packages.

-To compile the custom version of Lua, follow the instructions found the vm/doc/readme.html.
+To compile the custom version of Lua, follow the instructions found the [Lua README](https://www.lua.org/manual/5.4/readme.html), also found in the vm/doc/readme.html file.

 For Linux, these are the commands you need to run:

 ```sh